Speaking with customers is a great way to get insight into how to market your business more effectively.

 If you were to refer us what would you say?

-I believe instead of just asking your customers would they refer you, get some insight into the words, phrases, and examples that would use when referring your business.
+I believe instead of just asking your customers would they refer you, get some insight into the words, phrases, and examples they would use when referring your business.
 This can help you further differentiate away from competitors and open up opportunities for educating your strategic partners.

 What would you Google to find a service/product like ours?